harvy4002/harvy4002.github.io/_posts/2020-09-18-simmering-september-box/2020-09-18-simmering-september-box.md

 ##### Hartley’s Jelly Pot
 Tina - “There is always room for Jello” and Bill Murray was right.
 Nice jello, like all jello.

-Harvey - I don’t think I had these
+Harvey - I don’t think I had this

 ##### Mc Vities’s
 Normally not a fan of orange flavoured cookies but these were nice.
 Good mix of crunchiness, gooiness and chocolate taste.